mattbatman/porcfest-schedule-2022/README.md

 See the prerequisites for a [Google Sheets API](https://developers.google.com/sheets/api/quickstart/nodejs) project, notably: create a Google Cloud Platform project for yourself, create the credentials, and download them to this project at `sheets/credentials.json`.

+*NOTE*

+As a hack workaround to some module and dependency conflicts, before running `npm run fetch-schedule`, add `"type": "module",` to the `package.json`.
+Remove this before running `npm run develop` or `npm run deploy`.

 ```
 # Install the project dependencies
 npm install